Knox County, Tennessee: Civil War

 Important railroad lines passed through Knox County, making it a strategic area both for Union and for Confederate forces throughout the Civil War.
 Since the mountainous terrain of East Tennessee was mostly unsuitable for plantation crops such as cotton, slavery was not as prevalent as it was in Middle and West Tennessee.
 The US 1860 census of Knox County showed a population of 20,020 white citizens and 2,370 enslaved African Americans.
 The lack of slavery combined with the vestiges of a once-strong abolitionist movement were two reasons most residents of Knox County, along with much of East Tennessee, were pro-Union.
 In February 1861, 89% of Knox Countians voted for the pro-Union ballot in a statewide referendum on secession.
 On June 8, 1861, the county voted against Tennessee's Ordinance of Secession by a margin of 3,108 to 1,226.

 Prior to secession, Unionists from Knox County collaborated with other East Tennessee Unionists in an attempt to secede from Tennessee itself and remain part of the Union.
 Oliver Perry Temple, a Knoxville lawyer, was named to a three-man commission to appear before the General Assembly in Nashville and request East Tennessee and pro-Union Middle Tennessee counties be allowed to secede from the state.
 The attempt failed.
 After the second state referendum for secession passed in 1861, Knox County and the rest of Tennessee joined the Confederacy.

 Knox County remained under Confederate control until September 3, 1863, when General Ambrose Burnside and the Union army marched into Knoxville unopposed.
 Parts of Middle Tennessee had been occupied by Union troops since 1862.

 Union Colonel William Harris, son of New York Senator Ira Harris, wrote his father:

 With the success of Burnside's troops in the Knoxville Campaign, and especially during the decisive Battle of Fort Sanders, Knox County remained under Union control for the duration of the Civil War.

 Tennessee marble

-In the late 19th and early 20th centuries, Knox County was an important venue for the quarrying and finishing of Tennessee marble, a type of limestone used in monument construction across the United States and Canada.
+The XVI on the Knox County Seal is a nod to Tennessee becoming the 16th state.
+The late 19th and early 20th centuries, Knox County was an important venue for the quarrying and finishing of Tennessee marble, a type of limestone used in monument construction across the United States and Canada.
 Eleven quarries were operating in Knox County in 1882, and within ten years that number had doubled.
 Notable quarries in Knox included the Bond Quarry in Concord, an Evans Company quarry near Forks-of-the-River, and the Ross-Republic quarries near Island Home Park in South Knoxville.
 Finishing centers were located in Lonsdale and at the Candoro Marble Works in South Knoxville.